Lady Garden Foundation

 The Lady Garden Foundation, previously the Gynaecological Cancer Fund, was formed in 2014 in the United Kingdom.
 The foundation was started by a group of women, all of whom had been affected by gynaecological cancer in some capacity.

 History

 The Lady Garden Foundation was launched in 2014 as the Gynaecological Cancer Fund in order to raise funds and awareness of a number of gynaecological cancers.
 The charity has created items of clothing, which have appeared in Hello! and Vanity Fair.

-Dr. Susana Banerjee at The Royal Marsden Hospital is one of the main beneficiaries of the funds raised by the charity.
+Professor Susana Banerjee at The Royal Marsden Hospital is one of the main beneficiaries of the funds raised by the charity.
 Her work is aimed at targeted treatment for women with gynaecological cancers.

 In April 2016, the campaign held its first Lady Garden 5k "fun run", in Battersea Park, London.

 The foundation signed an agreement with the retailer Topshop to sell Lady Garden hoodies during Gynaecological Cancer Awareness Month.
 The charity then partnered with Selfridge's in 2017, and more recently, Stripe & Stare in November 2018.